pfolthof/copy-mac-ios-sdk/README.md

 Opening copy-mac-ios-sdk.xcworkspace in XCode will show the two demo projects DemoMobile (for iOS) and DemoMac as well as the library project CopySDK.

-To use the library, the following code needs to be used:
+To use the Copy SDK in your projects:

 On iOS:
 ``` Objective-C